Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/_remote/gs_fe_re_firewall-windows.jpg){.aligncenter .size-medium}

 **For Mac / Linux / Pi:** If you find that you can’t connect with outside devices or just want some extra safety you might want to try opening the Universal FireWall (UFW) on a given port to allow external access.
-This can be started with <code class="inline">sudo ufw enable</code> (if UFW is not found then install it using <code class="inline">sudo apt-get install ufw</code> and your root password) then opening the desired port, for example <code class="inline">sudo ufw allow 8080</code> opens port 8080 for external access.
-If you want to see what ports are already open, you can use <code class="inline">ufw status verbose</code>.
+This can be started with `sudo ufw enable` (if UFW is not found then install it using `sudo apt-get install ufw` and your root password) then opening the desired port, for example `sudo ufw allow 8080` opens port 8080 for external access.
+If you want to see what ports are already open, you can use `ufw status verbose`.

 ### Using gSender Remotely